KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Memory-Management.md

 ## How to monitor memory consumption

-It's very important that you carefully monitor your keyboard's memory consumption, if you suspect that it has memory-intense features.
+It's *very* important that you carefully monitor your keyboard's memory consumption, if you suspect that it's close to the **60-70 MB** limit.

-You can easily see how much memory your keyboard extension has allocated, by attaching the debugger to the keyboard process *after* launching the keyboard, using the "Debug > Attach to Process by PID or Name..." menu alternative.

-The reason why it's best to wait until the keyboard has launched, is that the attachment may take time, which may cause the keyboard launch to be aborted.

-Once attached, you can check the memory consumption by tapping the top-leading spray bottle in the Xcode Project Navigator.
-You can also inspect the memory graph by tapping the graph button in Xcode's process runner toolbar.

 > Important: Make sure to always monitor your keyboard extension's memory consumption on a physical device.
 The iOS simulator doesn't apply the same memory limit, which means that it lets keyboard extensions allocate huge amounts of memory without crashing.

+You can monitor your keyboard's memory consumption by attaching the Xcode debugger to the keyboard process *after* launching the keyboard, using the "Debug > Attach to Process by PID or Name..." menu alternative.

+The reason why you should wait with attaching the debugger until the keyboard has launched, is that attaching may take time.
+This may cause Xcode to terminate the launch, but keep zombie allocations around, which will show you an inaccurate allocation result.

+Once the debugger is attached, you can check the memory consumption by tapping the top-leading spray bottle in the Xcode Project Navigator.
+You can also check the full allocation graph by tapping the graph button in Xcode's process runner toolbar.